mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Application messages MUST be protected with the Authenticated-Encryption with Associated-Data (AEAD) encryption scheme associated with the MLS ciphersuite.
-Note that "Authenticated" in this context is not mean messages are known to be sent by a specific participant but only from a legitimate member of the group.
+Note that "Authenticated" in this context does not mean messages are known to be sent by a specific participant but only from a legitimate member of the group.
 To authenticate a message from a particular member, signatures are required.
 Handshake messages MUST use asymmetric signatures to strongly authenticate the sender of a message; Application messages SHOULD use the signature scheme defined by the ciphersuite to provide the same property.

-Each participant maintains his own chain of Application secrets, where the first one is derived based on a secret chained from the Epoch secret.
+Each participant maintains their own chain of Application secrets, where the first one is derived based on a secret chained from the Epoch secret.
 As shown in {{#key-schedule}}, the initial Application secret is bound to the identity of each participant to avoid collisions and allow support for decryption